azat-co/practicalnode/chapter2/chapter2.md

 Middleware is a way to organize and reuse code, and, essentially, it is nothing more than a function with three parameters: `request`, `response`, and `next`.
 We&#39;ll use more middleware (for example, for authorization and for persistence) in Chapter 6, but for now, its use is minimal.

 The next components in the `app.js` file are routes.
 Routes are processed in the order they are defined.
 Usually, routes are put after middleware, but some middleware may be placed following the routes.
-A good example of such middleware, found after a routes,, is error handler.
+A good example of such middleware, found after routes, is error handler.

 An illustration in Figure 2-11 shows how an HTTP request is processed.